okyeron/OMX-27/Docs.md

 - START (Currently 0 - PatternLength-1): Use this to set the start step in current pattern to reset to for beginning a new cycle.

 - END (Currently 0 - PatternLength-1): Use this to set the last step in current sequence to end/reset pattern cycles.
 This in essence is the step that will be used to trigger resets.
-0 = off

 - FREQ of trigger reset (i.e., every X sequence cycle iterations)